imd-sunshine/imd-2024/README.md

-# imd-2024
+# Sunshine IMD project
-The repository containing the project for the course Interaction Media Design a.a.
-2023/24
+The repository containing the project of the group "Sunshine" for the course Interaction Media Design a.a.
+2023/24.